Shippable/docs/sources/deploy/aws-elastic-beanstalk.md

     pointer:
       region: us-east-1
 ```
-For more details on the `cliConfig` resource, [see here](../platform/workflow/resource/cliconfig).
+For more details on the `cliConfig` resource, [see here](/platform/workflow/resource/cliconfig).
-Next you'll need a particular job that can utilize that resource. [runCLI jobs](../platform/workflow/job/runcli) consume `cliConfig` resource and use them to set up various tools with your included credentials,
+Next you'll need a particular job that can utilize that resource. [runSH jobs](/platform/workflow/job/runsh) consume `cliConfig` resource and use them to set up various tools with your included credentials,

 ```
 jobs: